 High performance: The MongoDB WiredTiger storage engine with compression and fine-grained concurrency control ensures that you can meet your most demanding SLAs.

 Scalability: One-click, automated sharding for scale out, and zero-downtime scale up to larger instance types.
 You can provision TBs of database storage, all on high performance SSDs with dedicated I/O bandwidth.

 Monitoring & alerts: Instant visibility into the database and hardware metrics that matter, so you stay ahead of any issues that could impact performance and user experience.

 Strong security: Out-of-the-box protection of your most valuable data assets.
-Security features include TLS/SSL encryption, authentication, and authorization via SCRAM-SHA1; network isolation using Amazon VPCs and VPC Peering; IP whitelists enforced with AWS Security Groups; optionally encrypted storage volumes; and the MongoDB Atlas console to manage database users.
+Security features include TLS/SSL encryption, authentication, and authorization via SCRAM; network isolation and VPC Peering on AWS; IP whitelists; encrypted storage volumes; and the MongoDB Atlas console to manage database users.

-Highly available: A minimum of three data nodes per replica set are automatically deployed across availability zones for continuous application uptime in the event of outages and routine maintenance.
+Highly available: A minimum of three data nodes per replica set are automatically deployed across availability zones (AWS), fault domains (Azure), or zones (GCP) for continuous application uptime in the event of outages and routine maintenance.

 Workload Isolation: With MongoDB Atlas maintaining up to seven replicas of your data, you can concurrently run operational and analytical workloads across the same database, without resource contention.

 Disaster recovery: Fully managed backup service with continuous, consistent backups and point-in-time recovery, backed by custom retention policies.

 MongoDB Atlas is a database as a service created by the experts who design and engineer MongoDB.
 It provides all of the features of MongoDB, while removing most of the operational overhead.
 With MongoDB Atlas you can deliver your applications quickly, and focus on what matters most to you and your customers.